|Islamorada Sheriffs District

 Police services to Islamorada Village of Islands are provided by contract through Rick Ramsay Sheriff of Monroe County, Florida.

 The Monroe County Sheriff’s Office is dedicated to serving all citizens of Monroe County, Sheriff Ramsay emphasizes strong bonds between the community and his officers.
-Major Corey Bryan along with the his dedicated staff strive to exceed those standards with the philosophy of providing the citizens of Islamorada with highest quality professional law enforcement that is very responsive to the community’s needs.
+Captain Derek Paul along with the his dedicated staff strive to exceed those standards with the philosophy of providing the citizens of Islamorada with highest quality professional law enforcement that is very responsive to the community’s needs.

 The Islamorada Sheriffs Station is located at the Administrative Center and Public Safety Headquarters.